Tool Integration Guide

 MCP integration must be configured during initial agent creation.
 Once the agent is generated, this setting cannot be modified.
 To change this setting, you'll need to create a new agent using "Start New Chat with this Vision".

-The Advanced Tools (MCP) feature allows you to connect your agents to external Server-Sent Events (SSE) hosted servers, such as those provided by Composio, using the Model Context Protocol (MCP).
+The Advanced Tools (MCP) feature allows you to connect your agents to external Server-Sent Events (SSE/MCP [Http Streamable]) hosted servers, such as those provided by Composio, using the Model Context Protocol (MCP).
 This enables your agents to access a wide range of third-party services and APIs that aren't available through standard tools.

 Available Tutorials: